AnnaAlbuquerque/dice_app/README.md

 ## Extra Information

 - This application were tested only on Android.
-- Dice images used were available at Flutter & Dart - The Complete Guide course.
+- Dice images used were available at "Flutter & Dart - The Complete Guide" course.